Angle Stop Valve Types and Installation Methods

 Push-On Angle Stop

 A push-on angle stop slides over copper, CPVC and PEX pipe.
-This type of valve does not require any special tools for installation.
+This type of valve, often called a Gatorbite or Sharkbite, does not require any special tools for installation.
 A push-on angle valve has stainless steel locking teeth and a rubber O-ring.
 The O-ring keeps the intake port watertight.
 The stainless steel locking teeth prevent the valve from sliding off the pipe.
 To create a leak-free joint, the pipe must be round and debris free.

 Push-on angle stop installation: Cut the end of the building's water pipe square.
 Remove all sharp edges from the cut end.
+Nicks and burs sometimes damages the O-ring, preventing a complete seal.
 Clean all the debris from the outside of the last 1-1/2 inch of pipe.
 Push the angle stop's intake port over the pipe.
 Continue to push the valve until the pipe hits the valve's pipe backstop.